 When most Americans think of the Higher Education Act (HEA) of 1965, they probably don't think of President Lyndon B. Johnson's Great Society, nor do they probably think of how the HEA was established to strengthen the resources of public Institutions of Higher Education (IHE).
 More likely, what comes to mind is the ability for students to receive financial assistance for post-secondary education.
 But what about the funding that goes directly to institutions?

-Below is a list of the most predominate characteristics of each MSI.
-The description is not exhaustive, and one should refer to the actual legal text for full eligibility definitions.
+MSI Classifications: Below is a list of the most predominate characteristics of each MSI.
+The description is no exhaustive, and one should refer to the actual legal text for full eligibility definition.

--Historically Black Colleges and Universities (HBCU): an IHE established prior to 1964 whose principal mission is the education of Black Americans.
+· Historically Black Colleges and Universities: an IHE established prior to 1964 whose principal mission is the education of Black Americans.

--Native American Serving Institution: a non-tribally controlled IHE with an enrollment of undergraduate students that is no less than 10% Native American.
+· Native American Serving Institution: is a non- Tribally controlled IHE and has an enrollment of undergraduate students that is no less than 10 % Native American.

 Well, unlike the non-competitive minimum allotment grants under Title III-B, Title V is a competitive grant program.
 This means that IHEs must first apply for eligibility, and if granted, are then able to apply for the federal grant monies available through Title V. Example grant programs include:

-Promoting Post Baccalaureate Opportunities for Hispanic American Program (PPOHA)
+- Promoting Post Baccalaureate Opportunities for Hispanic Americans Program (PPOHA)

-So, take a moment to reflect.
-Do you think you’re at a Title V eligible institution?
-Do you have a project that you would like to see funded, possible through Title V funds?
+So take a moment to reflect.
+Do you think you're at a Title V eligible institution?
+Do you have a project that you would like to see funded, possibly through Title V funds?
 If so, are you ready to submit your proposal?
-For more information visit: http://www2.ed.gov/about/offices/list/ope/idues/eligibility.html.
+For more information visit: http://www2.ed.gov/about/offices/list/ope/idues/eligibility.html